Updated: Nov. 20, 2023

 Adding the ability to purchase in the app is the next step for brands looking to get users to checkout quicker.

 Other Social Media Channels

-Facebook and Instagram have truly embraced social commerce, but other platforms aren’t far behind.
+Facebook, Instagram, and TikTok have truly embraced social commerce, but other platforms aren’t far behind.
 With Pinterest’s Product Pins, businesses create and link product-specific landing pages to relevant content, to encourage easy purchase.

-YouTube and TikTok are promoting Shop Now buttons within content.
+YouTube also promotes a Shop Now button within content.